powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.
 The default value is `true`.

+**maxVoltageRemoteControlDistance**
+Defines the maximum distance allowed between the remote regulated bus and the voltage controller (requires `voltageRemoteControl` to be set to `true`).
+This distance is measured in number of branches separating the two buses.
+If the distance is higher than this parameter, then the voltage remote control is converted to a local control, rescaling the target voltage according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.
+If `maxVoltageRemoteControlDistance` is set to `0`, there is no distance checking.
+The default value is `0`.

 **voltagePerReactivePowerControl**
 Whether simulation of static VAR compensators with voltage control enabled and a slope defined should be enabled (See [voltage per reactive power control extension](inv:powsyblcore:*:*:#voltage-per-reactive-power-control-extension)).